miltontony/wow/_posts/2015-06-08-gitflow-and-workflow.md

 - Things like quality assurance from project managers and the broader software creation process is not covered here.
 - I have created [an article that summarizes the above commands](/wow/2015/06/11/workflow-cheatsheet.html).
-- Here's [an article that just about gitflow](http://danielkummer.github.io/git-flow-cheatsheet/) that explains it in a more general sense.
+- Here's [an article that's just about gitflow](http://danielkummer.github.io/git-flow-cheatsheet/) that explains it in a more general sense.

 [Next Article: Further Reading](/wow/2015/06/11/further-reading.html)